Raghuramchowdary-tech/BreakingBadTask/README.md

 # BreakingBadTask Android application
-Android app that lets people search for a breed and find out more about a specific dog.
-The application uses the api provided by https://breakingbadapi.com/
+Android app that shows list of breaking bad characters The application uses the api provided by https://breakingbadapi.com/

 ## Description